Home

 Hermès creates and manufactures quality objects designed to last, to be passed on from one generation to the next, and to be repaired.
 This approach requires these issues to be taken into account at every stage, from design to sales.

 Hermès’ strategy is based on creative freedom.
 Each year, a theme inspires creators and Artistic Directors.
-Driven by a history spanning nearly 200 years, during which the House has continued to develop with audacity and ingenuity, Hermès paid homage to the theme of Astonishment in 2023.
-Inspired by creation at Hermès, the ability to astonish is a constant source of innovation and dynamism for the House.
+Driven by a history spanning nearly 200 years, during which the House has continued to develop with audacity and ingenuity, Hermès paid homage to the theme of the Spirit of the Faubourg in 2024.
+This place, the result of a dream — that of Émile Hermès — is the beating heart of the House.
+It is found everywhere Hermès is located and infuses the effervescence and joyful spirit so dear to the House.

 High standards in design and manufacturing encourage the creation of objects that aim to surprise and amaze customers.
 This creativity, revolving around traditional savoir‑faire, is coupled with innovative processes to revisit timeless models and create exceptional pieces, without departing from Hermès’ trademark humour and imaginative flair.
 The unbridled creativity flourishes in all métiers, as reflected in the numerous scarf designs printed every year.
 It is then expressed through over 50,000 references, developed around a unique identity and a style blending exceptional quality, innovation, surprise, elegance and simplicity.
-In 2023, it was expressed in particular with the successful launches of the perfumes Un Jardin à Cythère and Tutti Twilly and of the 5th chapter of Beauty, Le Regard Hermès, new models in the leather goods collections such as Arçon, Della Cavalleria Elan or by the very strong momentum of Jewellery and Watches, for example with the Hermès H08 watch, which is available in several versions.
+In 2024, it was expressed in particular with the successful launches of Barénia perfumes, a new feminine fragrance inspired by the House’s leather heritage, or Hermessence Oud Alezan.
+The Hermès Beauty métier completed the fifth chapter of Le Regard with the launch of Trait d'Hermès.
+New creations have met with great success, in the leather goods collections, alongside emblematic creations, such as the Haut à Courroies en selle, Della Cavalleria Élan and Arçon, Men's and Women's ready‑to‑wear or in jewellery, with the eighth Haute Bijouterie collection, Shapes of colour.
+In silk, the dynamic of formats, materials and creations continued to drive the collections.

 Performance of the integrated craftmanship model

-Hermès leverages its craftsmanship division, the second pillar of its strategy, with more than 7,300 craftspeople in France.
+Hermès' foundations lie in its Craftsmanship division, the second pillar of its strategy.
 Backed by a history shaped by six generations, Hermès moves with the times, but always respecting tradition, transmission and innovation.

 The House works alongside those who master, preserve and transmit craftsmanship savoir‑faire through their knowledge of materials and their exceptional techniques.
 Each new leather goods workshop is an architectural project in its own right, enabling around 300 jobs to be created and promoting a pleasant working environment on a human scale.